Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 Connectivity: Reliable Internet access becomes critical, since services are no longer local.

 Change Management: Staff training and process adjustments are needed to adapt to cloud-based workflows.is about modernizing IT by replacing on-premises servers with cloud services, reducing physical infrastructure dependence while increasing flexibility, scalability, and resilience.
+Transition existing software to a secure, cloud-native environment.
+Reduce operational and hardware maintenance costs.
+Improve application performance, availability, and scalability.
+Enable remote collaboration and access for employees.
+Establish a foundation for AI, analytics, and cloud-native innovation.
+Inventory of software, databases, and applications running on-premises.
+Analysis of application dependencies and interconnections.
+Assessment of server resources, storage architecture, and network capacity.
+Identification of legacy systems requiring refactoring or replacement.The proposed cloud migration will utilize a phased, hybrid approach:
+Rehost (Lift-and-Shift): Initial migration of low-complexity applications with minimal modification.
+Replatform: Optimize selected applications for cloud-native services (e.g., managed databases, containerization).
+Refactor/Re-architect: Gradually modernize legacy software that requires structural changes to leverage cloud elasticity and automation.Deployment Model: Hybrid cloud solution to balance sensitive on-prem workloads with scalable public cloud services.
+Primary Providers: AWS, Microsoft Azure, or Google Cloud Platform, selected based on SLA, global coverage, security, and cost efficiency.
+Tools & Services: Managed migration tooling (e.g., AWS DMS, Azure Migrate), container services, automated backups, monitoring, and disaster recovery.
+Phased Migration Plan
+Planning & Design: Define objectives, KPIs, and a detailed roadmap.
+Pilot Migration: Move non-critical applications to validate migration tools, test connectivity, and minimize risk.
+Full Migration: Sequentially migrate remaining workloads, implementing dependencies and validation checks.
+Testing & Optimization: Conduct performance, load, and security testing; tune cloud resources.
+Operational Handover: Establish monitoring, access controls, and ongoing cloud governance procedures.Infrastructure provisioning & cloud subscriptions
+Migration tools and licensing
+Professional services (Cloud Architects, DevOps, security specialists) Contingency fund for unexpected complexity

+Approve the migration plan and budget.
+Schedule project kickoff and assemble migration team.
+Conduct detailed application audit and dependency mapping.
+Initiate pilot phase with selected applications.

+This proposal provides a structured approach to ensure a secure, scalable, and cost-efficient migration to the cloud, positioning [Client.Company] for ongoing digital transformation and operational resilience.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*